yt-project/yt/doc/source/analyzing/creating_derived_fields.rst

    def _Pressure(field, data):
        return (data.pf["Gamma"] - 1.0) * \
-              data["Density"] * data["ThermalEnergy"]
+              data["density"] * data["ThermalEnergy"]

 Note that we do a couple different things here.
-We access the "Gamma" parameter from the parameter file, we access the "Density" field and we access the "ThermalEnergy" field.
+We access the "Gamma" parameter from the parameter file, we access the "density" field and we access the "ThermalEnergy" field.
 "ThermalEnergy" is, in fact, another derived field!
 ("ThermalEnergy" deals with the distinction in storage of energy between dual energy formalism and non-DEF.)
 We don't do any loops, we don't do any